deorupesh/Learn_Everything/README.md

 This removes all files from the repository and adds them back (this time respecting the rules in your .gitignore).

 2 ==>

+Open code in Visual Code using Open Folder option in Menu.

+3. ==>

 Angular UI port 7001 from package.json file

+3 ==>

+Open terminal in Visual Code using View-->Terminal

+4 ==>

+Start the app using command "npm start"

+5 ==>

+Open "http://localhost:7001/" to navigate to app.